 Breastfed babies tend to be hospitalized at lower rates and have fewer digestive problems than those not breastfed.

 Breastfeeding also promotes mommy and baby bonding because breastfeeding releases feel-good hormones!
 Between sleepless nights, postpartum blues, and the newborn phase in general; feel-good hormones like oxytocin are beneficial.
 Often if a mom sticks to breastfeeding for a month, things will get easier and she’ll decide to breastfeed longer.

 Breastfeeding for 4 months

-Breastfeeding for 4 months helps protect your baby from ear infections (which are common during this time).
+Breastfeeding for 4 months helps protect your baby from dangerous chest infections.
 And if your baby starts to develop an eye-infection, breast milk is often a good way to resolve it.

 Breastfeeding for 6 months